Yangyi-Chen/MAYA/README.md

 ## models

 This folder  saves a file about pre-defined victim model structure (uniform interface to be called) and a sub-folder to save pre-trained victim-models.
-More details can be found when click in.

 ## MG

 This folder contains  python files to attack victim model and a sub-folder to train a reinforcement learning model.
-More details can be found when click in.

 ## Dataset